Mount Everest: Summit

 Below the summit, there is an area known as "rainbow valley", filled with dead bodies still wearing brightly coloured winter gear.
 Down to about 8000 m is an area commonly called the "death zone", due to the high danger and low oxygen because of the low pressure.

-Below the summit the mountain slopes downward to the three main sides, or faces, of Mount Everest: the North Face, the South-West Face, and the East/Kangshung Face.

 Death zone

 At the higher regions of Mount Everest, climbers seeking the summit typically spend substantial time within the death zone (altitudes higher than 8000 m), and face significant challenges to survival.
 Temperatures can dip to very low levels, resulting in frostbite of any body part exposed to the air.
 Since temperatures are so low, snow is well-frozen in certain areas and death or injury by slipping and falling can occur.
 High winds at these altitudes on Everest are also a potential threat to climbers.

 Another significant threat to climbers is low atmospheric pressure.
 The atmospheric pressure at the top of Everest is about a third of sea level pressure or 0.333 atm, resulting in the availability of only about a third as much oxygen to breathe.